Fizmath/Fizmath-Plaza/README.md

 ![shopping](docs/a7.png)

-After pushing the submit button click the `Your Orders` tab then after a few seconds you see your initial order status `pending` :
+after pushing the submit button click the `Your Orders` tab then after a few seconds you see your initial order status `pending` :

 ![order](docs/a8.png)